OpenBankingUK/read-write-api-docs-pub/profiles/aggregated-polling-api-profile.md

 ASPSPs can evict positively acknowledged event notifications from their stores.
 It is implicit that TPPs are responsible for retaining a record of event notifications appropriate to their needs once positively acknowledged.

+### Operating without acknowledgements

+The SET standard allows the event transmitter (the ASPSP in our case) to decide how many times an event re-delivery is attempted even if it is not acknowledged

+> If after a period of time, negotiated between the Event Transmitter and Recipient, an SET Transmitter MAY reissue SETs it has previously delivered.
+The SET Recipient SHOULD accept repeat SETs and acknowledge the SETs regardless of whether the Recipient believes it has already acknowledged the SETs previously.
+An SET Transmitter MAY limit the number of times it attempts to deliver a SET.

+If the ASPSP limits the number of times it attempts to deliver a SET to one, it can safely ignore the acknowledgements while still remaining compliant with the standard.

+Similarly the TPP may safely make poll requests without acknowledging the SETs that it has received.

+An ASPSP that provides aggregated polling without expecting acknowledgements must document the expected behaviour on their developer portal.

 ### Event Recycling Frequency

 ASPSPs are responsible for documenting the frequency at which JWT Identifiers will be recycled and reused in their developer portal.